skwp/dotfiles/README.md

 and autocomplete features (the spelling fixer autocomplete is worth the money alone).

 Migrating from bash to zsh is essentially pain free.
-The zshrc provided here restores a few features that I felt was 'broken' including Ctrl-R reverse history search.
+The zshrc provided here restores a few features that I felt were 'broken' including Ctrl-R reverse history search.

 Lots of things I do every day are done with two or three character mnemonic aliases.
 Please feel free to edit them: